 - Between 1981 and 2008, the unintended pregnancy rate among low-income women rose, while the rate among higher-income women declined steadily.
 Between 2008 and 2011, however, the rate among women with incomes below poverty dropped from 137 per 1,000 women aged 15–44 to 112 per 1,000—an 18% decline in just three years.
 The rate among women at or above 200% of poverty decreased 20% between 2008 and 2011.2,5

 - The unintended pregnancy rate among adolescents has been declining since the late 1980s.
 Between 2008 and 2011, the unintended pregnancy rate among women aged 18–19 declined 20%, and the unplanned birth rate declined 21%.
 Among women aged 15–17, the unintended pregnancy rate declined 44% during the same period, and the unplanned birth rate declined 47%.2

 OUTCOMES OF UNINTENDED PREGNANCY

-- The proportion of unintended pregnancies ending in birth decreased across all racial and ethnic subgroups between 2008-2011.
-The proportion of women experiencing unintended pregnancy and choosing to end it in abortion was higher among black women than among women in other racial and ethnic groups.
+- The proportion of unintended pregnancies ending in birth decreased across all racial and ethnic groups between 2008 and 2011.
+The proportion of women experiencing an unintended pregnancy and choosing to end it in abortion was higher among black women (50%) than among women in other racial and ethnic groups (36–40%).2

-- The proportion of births that fathers report as unintended—about four in 10 in a 2006–2010 study—is similar to that reported by mothers.
+- The proportion of births that fathers report as unplanned—about four in 10 in a 2006–2010 study—is similar to that reported by mothers.
 The proportion varied significantly according to fathers’ union status, age, education level, and race and ethnicity.7

 PREVENTING UNINTENDED PREGNANCY